Eye for Eye (film)

-Eye for Eye is 1918 American silent drama film directed by Albert Capellani.
+Eye for Eye is a lost 1918 American silent drama film directed by Albert Capellani.
 It was produced by Richard A. Rowland and Alla Nazimova and distributed by Metro Pictures.
 Nazimova is also the star in a production scripted by June Mathis.
 A trailer of the film is currently held in the Library of Congress, and evidence has arisen that a copy may exist in Gosfilmofond in Russia.

 Plot

 As described in a film magazine, Arabs have captured the French Captain de Cadiere (Bryant), but he escapes with the help of Hassouna (Nazimova), a young Bedouin woman of the desert.
 She is abandoned to die by the irate sheik (Stern), is captured by marauders of the desert sands, and is sold in slavery to the manager of a small French circus.
 The Captain, at a show near a small town where his ship is anchored, finds the Bedouin woman and takes her to his home.
 After hearing that the Captain's detachment has killed all of her tribe in the desert, she vows vengeance upon the Frenchman.
 However, she fails in the execution of her threat due to his love for her.